davidsturman/easter-egg-hunt/README.md

 In this case, Easter eggs are clickable images (or other clickable elements) that people can search for and collect.
 The code uses a cookie to keep track of what eggs a person has collected and how long it took them to collect all the eggs.

+The script has no dependancies.
+Released under the MIT license.

 ## Instructions:
+* The only file you need is egghunt.js.
+The other files are for demonstrating how it works.
 *  Include egghunt.js on any page on which you put Easter eggs.\
  ``` <script src="egghunt.js"></script> ``` \
  You can use any clickable element (such as images) for eggs.